yashumani/Gen-AI-demo/prompts.md

 - Clearly specify benchmarks being referenced (forecast vs. prior year).
 - Include references to any significant one-time events from the prior year that could influence year-over-year interpretations (e.g., ATT outage from 2/20/24).

-Exclude the "Business Implications" section entirely from this commentary.